 Shopping/Services/Food/Sweets 10:00 a.m. – 8:30 p.m. (shops open until 9:00 p.m. on Fridays and Saturdays)

 2. Kyoto Omotenashi Koji: An exotic-looking shopping street

-In the southern part of the Kyoto Station Building, just outside the Shinkansen Hachijo east exit is a restaurant zone with an interesting concept – a large and straight corridor packed with 10 shops laid out in such a way that even foreigners unfamiliar to the area can find what they want easily.
+In the southern part of the Kyoto Station Building, just outside the Shinkansen Hachijo east exit is a restaurant zone with an exciting concept – a large and straight corridor packed with ten shops laid out in such a way that even people unfamiliar to the area can find what they want easily.
 The decor features tiled roofs and lattice windows reminiscent of Kyoto’s olden townhouses, and this retro design is well-received among its many patrons.